simbo1905/thinbus-srp-js/README.md

 ## Recommendations

 * Destroy the JavaScript client session object immediately after the user has logged in.
 The object is intended to be a temporary object and should be deleted immediately after successful use to erase all traces of the password.
-The password input field must be destroyed also.
-The normal way to achieve this is to have the login page GET the main application landing page immediately after login which would automatically destroy all traces of the password.
+The password form field the user typed the password into must also be destroyed.
+The normal way to achieve this is redirect the user to a main landing page upon successful login which will unload the login page from the browser destroying all traces of the password.
+A single page application should be at least two pages; the login page which only has login code and the main application page which is only show to users who are successfully authenticated.
 * Make the salt column in the database `not null` and add a uniqueness constraint.
 * Use symmetric encryption with a key only visible at the webserver to encrypt the verifier `v` value within the database.
 This protects against off-site database backups being used in an offline dictionary attack against `v`.
 * If you allow the use of Issac as a fallback random number generator add `onkeyup` event handlers which advance the random stream as show in the demo applications.